freeCodeCamp/guide/src/pages/go/go-structs/index.md

 }
 ```

 This method will join the first and last name of the user with a space in between.
-Calling the method might look like this
+Calling the method might look like this:

 ```go
     println(user1.FullName())